All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

-Mobile Learning is learning that takes place via wireless devices such as cell phones, smart phones, tablets, or laptop computers.
+Mobile Learning is learning that takes place via wireless devices such as smart phones, tablets, or laptop computers.

 Model is a representation of an idea, object, process, or phenomenon.

-Modules (sometimes called lessons) are the smallest unit of learning and provide content and practice to meet predefined learning objectives.
-Learning modules contain objectives, knowledge content to enable the learner to complete the task, task content, practice activities to help reach the objective or objectives, and an assessment mechanism to determine whether the objectives were reached.
+Modules, sometimes called lessons, are units of learning that provide content and practice based on predefined learning objectives.
+Each module contains objectives, information, task content, practice activities, and an assessment mechanism to determine whether the objectives were reached.

-Myers-Briggs Type Indicator (MBTI) consists of categories that identify 16 types of personalities based on extraversion or introversion, intuiting or sensing, thinking or feeling, and judging or perceiving.
-It is used in career development and team building.
+Myers-Briggs Type Indicator (MBTI) is an instrument that helps determine personality type based on preferences for extraversion or introversion, intuiting or sensing, thinking or feeling, and judging or perceiving.
+It’s often used in career development and team building.

 Objective is a target or purpose that, when combined with other objectives, leads to a goal.

 Observation occurs when participants are told to witness an event and be prepared to share their reflections, reactions, data, or insights.
 This also is a methodology for data collection.

 OJT (On-the-Job Training), one of the oldest forms of training, is a delivery system that dispenses training to employees as they need it.

 Onboarding is the process through which organizations equip new employees with the knowledge and skills they need to succeed at their jobs.

 Organization Development (OD) is the process of developing an organization so that it’s more effective in achieving its business goals.
 OD uses planned initiatives to develop the systems, structures, and process in the organization to improve effectiveness.